The following policies are those that deal specifically with Smith College

 RESPONSIBILITY OF STUDENT GROUPS

 All houses and chartered and non-chartered organizations sponsoring social events are expected to abide by state law and by published procedures and standards.
-Failure to do so may result in loss of social privileges, individual disciplinary action or loss of college recognition for the organization as determined by the College Judicial Board.
+Failure to do so may result in loss of social privileges, individual disciplinary action or loss of college recognition for the organization as determined by the College Conduct Board.
 Members of an organization may be personally liable for the acts of the organization or its other members.

 RESPONSIBILITY OF INDIVIDUALS

 Members of the faculty and staff should be aware of the legal drinking age of 21 years of age or older and the legal burden it places upon them.
 Faculty and staff are prohibited from providing, purchasing, or serving alcohol to students under the age of 21 in any setting.
 Individuals who violate Massachusetts state law may face criminal prosecution.

-Alcohol-related behavior that causes or can reasonably be expected to cause physical harm or harassment to persons or damage to property, or is unreasonably disruptive, will be subject to disciplinary action by the College Judicial Board or the administration.
+Alcohol-related behavior that causes or can reasonably be expected to cause physical harm or harassment to persons or damage to property, or is unreasonably disruptive, will be subject to disciplinary action by the College Conduct Board or the administration.
 Such behavior may result in penalties up to and including suspension or dismissal.
 Inebriation shall not be seen as an acceptable or justifiable excuse for disruptive behavior and may in itself be considered an additional offense.

-Individuals who become the subject of local police action and campus police reports involving alcohol, and groups or individuals who violate college rules because of alcohol, may be subject to disciplinary action by the College Judicial Board or the administration.
-Students also may be required to meet with residence life professional staff for discussion and possible referral to campus resources such as medical services, counseling services, a wellness educator or to the College Judicial Board.
+Individuals who become the subject of local police action and campus police reports involving alcohol, and groups or individuals who violate college rules because of alcohol, may be subject to disciplinary action by the College Conduct Board or the administration.
+Students also may be required to meet with residence life professional staff for discussion and possible referral to campus resources such as medical services, counseling services, a wellness educator or to the College Conduct Board.